MusicMapIo/json-http-proxy/README.md

 - Router: Processes host, path and http method matching
 - Route upstream handler: Allows registering named upstreams and specifying them in the routes `upstream` field
-- CORS headers: Properly sets the `Access-Control-Allow-Methods` and `Access-Control-Allow-Origin` headers based on the incoming request
+- CORS: Properly sets the `Access-Control-Allow-Methods` and `Access-Control-Allow-Origin` headers based on the incoming request, also responds to `OPTIONS` requests.
 - Cookie modifier: Specify rules for modifying cookie names and values

 ## Installation